bodiem13/Relo/00_CANVAS_SUBMISSION/team046final/README.txt

 The 'data' directory contains the following structure:

-	The 'amenities' directory contains code related to the data capture of the amenities data from the Foursquare API.
+	The 'amenities' directory contains the content related to capture of amenities data.
+This includes the Foursquare location data capture script, raw data, OpenRefine data cleaning steps and intermediate processed data.

 	The 'cluster_model_output' directory contains the output data produced by 'Clustering_Pipeline.ipynb'.